NYC Media: History

 In 2003, co-founders Seth Unger and Arick Wierson both aides to Mayor of New York City Michael Bloomberg launched NYC-TV, which replaced "Crosswalks Television".
 Unger and Wierson set out to create a slew of new, slickly-produced shows about life in New York, alongside live coverage of NYC press conferences and hearings.

 In 2005, NYC TV expanded when it acquired WNYE-TV along with the radio station WNYE (FM).
 The new group was called NYC Media Group.
 The local cable channels programmed by NYC Media provide coverage of a diverse array of programming formats ranging from local politics and government news on channel 74, traffic camera feeds on channel 72, and ethnic/international programming on channel 73.

 NYC Media has received attention as an innovator in municipal broadcasting.
 Since its inception, NYC Media has been nominated for 160 New York Emmy Awards, winning 42.
 It has also won 42 Telly Awards and 4 Promax Awards and was nominated for 4 Webby Awards.
 Cities such as Seoul, Paris, Rio de Janeiro, and Los Angeles have expressed interest in replicating the station's success.
 On September 24, 2007, Mayor Bloomberg held a press conference to introduce NYC Media On Demand, a partnership with online video platform Brightcove to offer on demand programming online.

 Its main over-the-air broadcast channel, WNYE-TV (channel 25), reaches the New York City metropolitan area, which includes Nassau, Orange, Putnam, Suffolk and Westchester counties in New York state as well as portions of New Jersey and Connecticut.
 WNYE-TV is carried on all area cable and satellite systems.
 NYC Media's main broadcast signal, WNYE-TV, reaches 7.43 million households (approximately 20 million people) in the New York City market, thus making it the fifth largest local television station in the United States.
-The main broadcast station is seen in the New York City area on channel 25 on all cable and satellite systems with the exception of Altice USA, where it is seen on channel 22.
+The main broadcast station is seen in the New York City area on channel 25 on all cable and satellite systems with the exception of Optimum, where it is seen on channel 22.